mattwyz/CS-766-Project/README.md

 [Verification conducted using a video captured by us on John Nolen Drive, Madison, WI.](https://drive.google.com/file/d/1IW957dk0qJjIovECwUIXdjqxlTxDkt-K/view?usp=drive_link)
 \
 [Demo on a video from Bdd100k at night condition.](https://drive.google.com/file/d/1II44n4NCvpJYYG3uKN_vE9K6-DPWbO6o/view?usp=drive_link)

+# Using Our Reposoity
+Link to Github repository [here](https://github.com/mattwyz/CS-766-Project).
+\
+The code for the classification model can be found in the repository in the 'Code' directory and the dataset for that model can be found [here](https://drive.google.com/file/d/1F0Wrvcg7tvZJ4gkQuoD2Yu6bLfRbCZtE/view?usp=drive_link).

+We used Google Colab for the computing power, so the model mounts itself to Google Drive, where we stored the data.
+Because of this he file paths will likely be different in a different Drive/environment, but all that is needed to run the model is to download hazard_classification.ipynb file, dataset, install the required python libraries, and change any required file paths to match your environment.

 # References
 [1] https://medium.com/codex/vggnet-complete-architecture-5c6fa801502b
 \